 Popular as street food and an everyday family dish in China, steamed bao buns (Baozi, 包子) is one of the foods I really enjoy cooking.
 They are not difficult to make but it can be very tricky to get them right, especially when it comes to making a nice wrapper which rises properly, has a smooth look and a soft, fluffy texture.
 Today, I’m sharing all the knowledge I’ve gained through trial and error over the years.

 Which type of flour shall I use to make bao buns?
-My answer to this frequently asked question is all types of wheat flour works (regardless of the gluten level).
+My answer to this FAQ is all types of wheat flour works (regardless of the gluten level).
 However, you may wish to choose a particular type of flour to achieve a certain look/texture.

 Do you like them fluffy and less chewy?
 Then use flour which has a medium to low gluten level.
 Check the nutrition label on your flour package.
 The protein content should be under 11g per 100g flour.
 As far as I know, common all-purpose flour in the UK and the US is within this range.
 It’s the type I use most frequently for bao buns.